applicaster/developer.applicaster.com/book/login/iOS.md

 * * *

-The iOS Login plugin for Zapp is based on implementing the `ZPLoginProviderProtocol`.</br>
+The iOS Login plugin for Zapp is based on implementing the `ZPLoginProviderProtocol`.
 This protocol goes through all of the functions for initializing, checking complience and presenting a login screen.

 In order to see a basic implementation of a login plugin, we suggest reviewing the [Login Plugin Demo Project](https://github.com/applicaster/zapp-plugins-examples/tree/master/LoginPlugin/iOS) as it's a good starting point for implementing a login plugin.